Table of Contents

 - Looking at how your eye moves with specific motions

-During a physical exam, your chiropractor will see if specific head movements recreate your symptoms.
+For instance, during your exam your chiropractor will see if specific head movements recreate your symptoms (as we discussed earlier).

-If symptoms do not occur with head movement or if vertigo and nystagmus continue, it suggests that the vertigo is a central pathology such as the types listed in the central vertigo section.
+On the other hand, if symptoms do not occur with head movement or if vertigo symptoms continue, it suggests that the vertigo is a central pathology such as the types listed in the central vertigo section.

-During the physical exam, your chiropractor should also look for symptoms that do not indicate that BPPV is the origin of your vertigo.
+That said, during the physical exam, your chiropractor will be looking for symptoms that do not indicate that BPPV is the origin of your vertigo.

 How Chiropractors Rule Out Vertigo (BPPV)